Select therapeutic use:

 Adjunct in susceptible tuberculosis when first-line agents (INH, rifampin, ethambutol, aminosalicylic acid, streptomycin) are inappropriate.

 Renal or auditory impairment.
 Monitor vestibular and auditory function at baseline and during therapy.
 Monitor renal function at baseline and during therapy; reduce dose or discontinue if BUN>30mg/dL or if renal function decreases.
 Monitor hepatic function and serum potassium.
 Elderly.
-Pregnancy (Cat.C; teratogenic; see literature).
+Pregnancy (Cat.C; teratogenic; see full labeling).
 Nursing mothers.

 Concomitant streptomycin, other parenteral antituberculars: not recommended.
 Increased toxicity with other neuro/ototoxic drugs (eg, aminoglycosides).